Indiana Medicaid Definition

-2) Indiana Structured Family Caregiving – this is a unique benefit in Indiana that warrants explanation.
+2) Indiana Structured Family Caregiving – this is a unique benefit in Indiana via the A&D waiver or PACE program that warrants explanation.
 Structured Family Caregiving (SFC) allows an aging parent to move into the home of their adult child and the state will compensate the adult child to serve as his or her parent’s caregiver.
 Other relatives, including spouses, can also participate in this program.